Iris Investigate User Guide¶

 RDAP (Registration Data Access Protocol) support¶

 The suite of Iris products now supports the Registration Data Access Protocol (RDAP).
-In locations where an Iris UI or API previously served only WHOIS data, Iris now serves registration data.
+In locations where an Iris UI or API (Application Programming Interface, a programmatic interface for software integration) previously served only WHOIS (a query protocol that provides domain registration information) data, Iris now serves registration data.
 Registration data defaults to the RDAP or WHOIS record that the system infers to be the most useful:

 - RDAP and WHOIS records gathered for a domain within 3 days of each other surface the record with the most data, with ties going to RDAP.